IN-4M/cgen-project-state/cgen-project-state.md

 Timing: After Android 14-day test completes (~July 2) and production access applied for.
 Dedicated build session, not bundled with quick fixes.
 Status: Architecture confirmed, no code written yet.

+Note for next pricing rebuild session:
+Internal code value 'free' in getTier() and all AsyncStorage tier logic refers to what is publicly called Subscriber in the UI and documentation.
+These are the same thing.
+When rewriting the tier/credit system, 'free' stays as the code value — do NOT rename it to 'subscriber' in code.
+The word "Subscriber" appears only in user-facing text, FAQ, and marketing copy.
+Any session that sees tier === 'free' in the code should read it as "this user is a Subscriber who has not paid yet."
+Never confuse the two or introduce 'subscriber' as a code value — it will break the gate logic across all three engine files.

 # CGEN App — Project State File

 **Last updated:** May 17, 2026